GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 # What is left?

 In this post, we explored only a heavily simplified version of the game.
-We completely ignored several core components that play a huge role.
+However, the dynamics that we explored are very close to the ones we actually utilize in TLR.
+[There are a few differences and maybe I'll explore these in a future post...]
+On the other hand, we completely ignored several core components that make up our game.

 ## Conflicts